 Tours to see the northern lights

-Meanwhile, this awesome dog-sledding and northern lights tour near Kiruna lets you combine aurora hunting with huskies as you ride through some spectacular winter scenery.
+Meanwhile, this awesome reindeer sleigh and northern lights trip near Kiruna lets you combine aurora hunting with a beautiful sleigh ride pulled by reindeer as you ride through the spectacular winter scenery, followed by a warm meal round a campfire.

 If you have the time and money to spare, this 6-day wildlife and northern lights tour packs in pretty much everything you could want.
 It includes a northern lights safari and gives you the chance to spot wild reindeer and moose, go dog-sledging and sleep under the stars in a traditional Sámi tent.